2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

 ## Files

  - ReadME.md: describes the project.
+### Inside Images Folder
  - diagram0.png: first diagram of the project.
+### Inside Ardunio Folder
+- P1.ino: Ardunio program that runs the system, at the moment it just tests the clock and the button

 ## Summary
 *You'll complete this part at the end of the project.*